AlexAltea/capstone.js/README.md

 ### Deploy
 To build the Capstone.js framework, clone the *master* branch of this repository, and do the following:

-**1.** Initialize Git submodules to fetch the original Capstone repository with: `git submodule update --init`
+**1.** Initialize Git submodules to fetch the original Capstone repository: `git submodule update --init`.

 **2.** Install the development and client dependencies with: `npm install` and `bower install`.